-The State has periodically revisited the existing indicators and added new ones, as necessary, to lend a fresh perspective to the assessment of child well-being and to take into consideration the changing landscape of well-being.
-Because 10 years had passed since the last review of the results and indicators, in June 2019, the Office convened a workgroup to consider if any changes should be made to the current set of results and indicators and to make recommendations to the Children's Cabinet.
+The State has periodically revisited the existing Indicators and added new ones, as necessary, to lend a fresh perspective to the assessment of child well-being and to take into consideration the changing landscape of well-being.
+Because 10 years had passed since the last review of the Results and Indicators, in June 2019, the Office convened a workgroup to consider if any changes should be made to the current set of Results and Indicators and to make recommendations to the Children's Cabinet.
 The workgroup, composed of representatives from Children's Cabinet agencies, Local Management Boards, and the Maryland Youth Advisory Council, held its final meeting on February 4, 2020.
-This meeting resulted in recommendations that will be presented to the Children's Cabinet in Spring 2020.
+This meeting resulted in recommendations that were presented to, and adopted by, the Children's Cabinet in Spring 2020.